Arend-Jan/vmsetup/README.md

 # Virtual Machine (VM)
 Installing a VM to work from during your training

-## Installation of an vitual box vm
+## Installation of a vitual box vm
 1. Download and install virtual box from https://www.virtualbox.org
 2. Download and install the ubuntu image
     1. Got to https://www.osboxes.org/ubuntu/ and download the Virtual Box version of "Ubuntu 18.10 Cosmic Cuttlefish" (you will be forwarded to a sourceforge site and the download will start automaticaly)